 E-scooters are battery powered and allow riders to use a smart phone app to locate, pay for and unlock a scooter, then ride it to their destination.
-Each e-scooter will be equipped with:
+Learn more about e-scooter at the Bird Canada website.

 How many e-scooters will be available in Leduc?